axlepayments/exdwolla/README.md

 # Dwolla

-Elixir Library for Dwolla
+An Elixir Library for Dwolla

-This package was originally forked then extended from the `dwolla_elixir` package (https://hex.pm/packages/dwolla_elixir)

 Supported endpoints: